isomerpages/govtech-stp/pages/vaccination-requirements-for-entry.md

 title: Vaccination Requirements for Entry
 permalink: /stpl/vaccination-requirements
 ---
-##### Student's Pass Holders and their accompanying family members must be fully vaccinated before arrival.
+##### Student's Pass Holders and their accompanying family members <!-- who are aged 13 and above--> must be fully vaccinated before arrival.
 This page outlines:

 <ol>
 	<li style="line-height:1.5;"><a href="#criteria">Criteria to be considered fully vaccinated </a></li>